umbraco/UmbracoDocs/Umbraco-Cloud/Troubleshooting/Deployments/Language-Mismatch/index.md

 ![Extraction error](images/error.png)

-Upon closer inspection, a more detailed error will reveal itself: 'Languages in source and destination site do not match.'
+Upon closer inspection, a more detailed error will reveal itself: `Languages in source and destination site do not match.`

 ![Languages do not match](images/detailed-error.png)